 So the argument may come down to finding a means of recreating that revenue.
 If not by reinstating the existing deal, then by any number of measures that may involve the Tribe, the retail sportsbooks, and the facilities controlled by West Flagler Associates.

 One thing is for sure – with 13 professional sports teams (MLB, MLS, NBA, NFL, NHL) and numerous major Division One schools calling the state home, plus the most robust vacation and tourism industry in the United States, Florida is leaving way too much money on the table by allowing this court battle to persist and not finding a means to legalize sports wagering as soon as possible.

 It doesn’t hurt that Governor DeSantis is rumored to have Presidential aspirations in the future either.
 Successfully negotiating this tricky battle gives him a chance to prove his leadership skills and ability to work both sides of the aisle.

-It probably won’t be 2022, but the ‘smart money’ says it won’t be much longer until sports wagering is blooming in the Sunshine State.
+It probably won’t be 2022, but the ‘smart money’ says it won’t be much longer until Florida sports betting is blooming.